-Do you want a simple and effective home workout that will set in motion the whole body?
+Do you want a simple and effective home workout that will work the whole body?
 Try isometric exercises.
-By performing several variations of an effective exercise, such as Plank, you can retouch many of the problem areas of the body: abdomen, arms, back, legs, and bottom.
+By performing several variations of an effective exercise, such as the Plank, you can target many of the problem areas of the body: abdomen, arms, back, legs, and bottom.

 Isometric exercises are done without changing the length of the muscles.
 These exercises work on the muscles in a static position and demand muscle tension without any actual movement.